Frequently Asked Questions

 You can study abroad for a semester or a year.
 Check with your academic co-ordinator to find out which works best for your course.
 Many of our partner universities also offer shorter summer courses.

-How do I apply to the Non-EU College Wide Exchange?
+How do I apply to the International College Wide Exchange?

-To apply for non-EU College-wide exchange, you need to have achieved a 2.1 in your Junior Fresh (1st year) exams and be currently in your Senior Freshman (2nd) year.
+To apply for International College-wide exchange, you need to have achieved a 2.1 in your Junior Fresh (1st year) exams and be currently in your Senior Freshman (2nd) year.
 This is different for Engineering students who apply in their third year and are assessed on their second year grades.
 On the application form, you list your top six universities in order of preference.
-You need to have your form signed by your academic coordinator before you submit it to the non-EU exchange co-ordinator in the Academic Registry.
-If you are a Joint Honours student pr study across multiple disciplines/schools/faculties, you will need all relevant coordinators to countersign your form and approve of your exchange.

 Where can I get an application form?